Yeilow7/Plant-Recognision/README.md

 The app features interactive visual elements like quality bars, rarity indicators, and the ability to compare different plant species, all within a modern and user-friendly interface.

 App uses google gemini api to extract information.
+Claude was used in the development of the project.

 ## 🛠️ Features